notsamicc/Fortnite-Builds/README.md

 # Fortnite-Builds
 Some Fortnite builds reuploaded by Samicc and Fischsalat.
-Credits to DarkenMoon, Sparten, Macko, Crush and Polynite.
+Credits to DarkenMoon, Sparten, Macko, Crush, Polynite and parkie.

 Note: Some links are broken